superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 9. Maintain provenance of answer generations to incrementally improve reasoning over time via knowledge graph and LLM feedback.

-Finally, to facilitate communication and interactions among the participating agents, you create a group chat:
+Finally, to facilitate communication and interactions among the participating agents, you need to create a group chat:

 ```python
 # Create a group chat with all agents